astronomer/airflow-quickstart/README.md

 Welcome to this hands-on repository to get started with [Apache Airflow](https://airflow.apache.org/)! :rocket:

-This repository contains a best practice Airflow ELT pipeline that can be run in GitHub codespaces (or locally with the [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli)) to power a pre-built Streamlit App.
+This repository contains a simple Airflow ELT pipeline that can be run in GitHub codespaces (or locally with the [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli)) to power a pre-built Streamlit App.

 ## Part 1: Run a fully functional pipeline

+Follow the [Part 1 Instructions](#part-1-instructions) to get started!

-The ready to run Airflow pipeline will:
+The ready to run Airflow pipeline consists of 4 DAGs and will:

 - Retrieve the current weather for your city from an API.
 - Ingest Climate data from a local CSV file.
 - Load the data into DuckDB using the Astro SDK.
-- Run transformation on the data using the Astro SDK to create reporting tables powering a Streamlit App.
+- Run a transformation on the data using the Astro SDK to create a reporting table powering a Streamlit App.

 ## Part 2: Exercises

-Following the instructions in [Exercises](#exercises) you can extend the pipeline to show historical weather data for cities of your choice in the Streamlit App.
+Following the [Part 2 Instructions](#part-2-instructions) to extend the pipeline to show historical weather data for cities of your choice in the Streamlit App.
 During this process you will learn about Airflow features like [Datasets](https://docs.astronomer.io/learn/airflow-datasets), [dynamic task mapping](https://docs.astronomer.io/learn/dynamic-tasks) and the [Astro Python SDK](https://docs.astronomer.io/learn/astro-python-sdk).

 ## Part 3: Play with it!